jermware/jermware.github.io/projects/gjICE.md

 - Designed for iPhone only.
 - Up to 3 lines of text, empty lines are ignored.
 - Support for basic markdown:
-  - To bold text, add two asterisks or underscores before and after a word or phrase
+  - To bold text, add two asterisks or underscores before and after a word or phrase.
-  - To italicise text, add one asterisk or underscore before and after a word or phrase
+  - To italicise text, add one asterisk or underscore before and after a word or phrase.
-  - To strikeout text, add two tildes (~) before and after a word or phrase
+  - To strikeout text, add two tildes (~) before and after a word or phrase.
-- Emojis may be used but they will appear washed out since iOS applies a tint to all Lock Screen widgets
+- Emojis may be used but they will appear washed out since iOS applies a tint to all Lock Screen widgets.
 - Supports system dark and light modes.

 **gjICE** is free, there are no ads, and you can download it from the App Store using the link below.